-As stated in the bio on her site: Cheryl Robson is a publisher, filmmaker, writer, translator and producer of events, exhibitions, and conferences.
-She has received many awards and as she says and is evident, has a “can-do attitude”(https://www.cherylrobson.net/).
+As stated in the bio on her site, Cheryl Robson is a publisher, filmmaker, writer, translator, and producer of events, exhibitions, and conferences.
+She has received many awards and, as she says and is evident, has a “can-do attitude.”

-While preparing to interview Cheryl Robson who initiated the establishment of the Virginia Woolf sculpture unveiled in London this past November, we discovered the many creations and endeavors of this visionary woman, one being her Aurora Metro and Supernova Books.
+While preparing to interview Cheryl Robson, who initiated the establishment of the Virginia Woolf sculpture unveiled in London in November 2022, we discovered the many creations and endeavors of this visionary woman, one being her Aurora Metro and Supernova Books.

-A good portion of what Robson’s company publishes is aimed at amplifying women and their contributions, newcomers as well as women whose good and important works have been marginalized or erased.
+A good portion of what Robson’s company publishes is aimed at amplifying women and their contributions, newcomers, as well as women whose brilliant and important works have been marginalized.

 Aurora Metro and Supernova Books has released an impressive number of books that highlight talented and accomplished women from various walks of life.
-For example: 50 Women in Sports, 50 Women in the Blues, 50 Women in Theatre, and 50 Women Sculptors, which is the focus of this post.
-(I just discovered another of this series soon to be released, 50 Women in Technology.)
+For example: 50 Women in Sports, 50 Women in the Blues, 50 Women in Theatre, 50 Women in Technology, and 50 Women Sculptors, which is the focus of this post.

-Because the Nasty Women Writers Project’s initial contact with Robson was around the unveiling of an iconic sculpture by woman sculptor Laury Dizengremel, and because I’m informally tracking the Breaking the Bronze Ceiling movement, this particular book resonates with me.
-(Read our post about Dizengremel’s sculpture of Woolf that Robson set in motion: Virginia Woolf: A Bench of Her Own, With Room for You.)
+Because the Nasty Women Writers Project’s initial contact with Robson was around the unveiling of an iconic sculpture by Laury Dizengremel, and because I’m informally tracking the Breaking the Bronze Ceiling movement, this particular book resonates with me.

 What an intriguing and valuable resource 50 Women Sculptors is!
 Robson, the editor of the book, and the team of researchers involved culled through hundreds of accomplished women sculptors to compile this useful resource.